Time Pressure in Software Engineering: A Systematic Review: Empirical results

+During our literature search, we included papers examining process simulation models and their schedule compression effects.
+Table~\ref{tab:models} presents the assumptions on the effects of time pressure underlying the models.

+Two early studies~\cite{jeffery1987time, kitchenham1992empirical} compared empirical data with established cost estimation models taking schedule compression or extension into account, namely COCOMO I~\cite{boehm1981software} and \citeauthor{putnam1978general}'s~\cite{putnam1978general}. \citet{jeffery1987time} observed that, depending on the case, effort can either increase or decrease among 47 projects.
+Similarly, \citet{kitchenham1992empirical} noted two different schools of thought at the time.
+One where compressing or extending the schedule increases effort (COCOMO I), and one where compression increases effort and extension decreases it~\cite{putnam1978general}.
+Because of varying results, Kitchenham reports that all underlying assumptions are likely invalid.

+\citet{smith2001empirical} added four task assignment factors to COCOMO I~\cite{boehm1981software} and produced more accurate estimations on a single project.
+One of them, \emph{intensity}, is defined as "the ratio between the number of active time units and the total number of time units during the development span".
+In the study, development effort has a negative relationship with intensity.
+This means that when development is focused on a single module, the overall effort on it decreases.

+Later, the effects of different schedule compression levels on the estimates of COCOMO II~\cite{boehm2000cost} have been compared to real schedule compression ratios~\cite{yang2005effect, hussain2008effect}. \citet{yang2005effect} also present an overview of other cost estimation models and their schedule compression approaches (PRICE-S~\citet{Price1998}, SEER-SEM~\citet{fischman2005inside} and SLIM~\citet{panlilio1992software}).
+In COCOMO II compression increases the total effort needed for project completion.
+Based on newer empirical data, \citet{hussain2008effect} found an increased effort in highly compressed schedules.

-In a study by ~\citet{rahmandad2009dynamics}, a software process simulation model was created based on an interview study of a single company with two different product development teams.
-Based on interviews, the researchers found that under time pressure, people tended to work harder but also started to omit requirement development, code reviews, unit testing, and documentation.
-Taking such shortcuts resulted in deteriorated quality, which increased rework according to interviews.
-In addition, the development of capabilities was reduced due to time pressure because no time was invested in improving software development tools or processes.
+Based on interviews, \citet{rahmandad2009dynamics} created a simulation model of the dynamics in concurrent software development.
+Developers under time pressure work harder, but also start to omit requirements, code reviews, unit testing, and documentation.
+This deteriorates quality and increases maintenance effort.
+In addition, organizational ability to produce software was reduced due to time pressure because not enough time was invested in improving the development tools or processes.

+\citet{lin1997software} introduce a simulation model based on literature reviews, interviews and expert reviews.
+If the initial schedule estimation is compressed, it results in an overall increased effort.
+Otherwise an extended schedule corresponds to slightly lessened effort. \citet{hu1998software} produced a cost model based on a theory called Minimum Software Cost Model (MSCM), where the overall cost in man-months, gets higher with longer schedules, other things being equal.

-~\citet{pfahl2001integrated} created multiple models to simulate software projects.
-He created the models by conducting interviews and participating in review meetings.
-In the causal model, increased schedule pressure leads to defect injection, and faster work progress.
+\citet{pfahl2001integrated} created multiple models by conducting interviews and participating in review meetings.
+In one of them, increased schedule pressure leads to defect injection, and faster work progress.
+Overall, the effect of time pressure can result in earlier completion of the project, but also in delays when errors are introduced because of schedule pressure.